The Oklahoma City Bombing — A Past and Future History

 The FBI’s role at Waco will remain one of the dark days of its history.
 It maintained for years that it had not used pyrotechnic devices during the April 19, 1993 assault on the Branch Davidian compound.
 Later on it turned out — OOPS! — they had.
 The government’s role at Waco is still being questioned by a new independent reports and documentaries.
 The Cato Institute’s, “No Confidence: An Unofficial Account of the Waco Incident,” documents felonies committed by government agents, including a videotaped criminal assault on a TV reporter by federal agents, which have never been prosecuted.

-In 1997, the FBI paid $1.16M to a former crime laboratory agent, who was fired after he blew the whistle on serious irregularities in the evidence testing in hundreds of cases, including the World Trade Centre and Oklahoma City bombings.
+In 1997, the FBI paid $1.16M to a former crime laboratory agent, who was fired after he blew the whistle on serious irregularities in the evidence testing in hundreds of cases, including the World Trade Center and Oklahoma City bombings.

 Just recently, FBI counterintelligence officer Robert Hansen was accused of spying for the Russians for 15 years and has subsequently been indicted following failed plea bargain attempts.
 After holding accused Chinese spy Wen Ho Lee for almost a year without trial, OOPS, all charges but one were dropped, an obvious save-face for the FBI.